- A distinctive-looking Lexus

 A sinister-looking rendition of the Lexus hourglass is in place on the RC's nose, supercharged with visual drama on F Sport and RC F coupes with a mesh made of a thousand Fs.
 (You'll have to look close, like in an Escher print.)
 The sideview's graceful even if the roofline is a bit thick, and the shoulder line lifts at a pretty point on the rear quarters.
 The RC is precisely what the upmarket sibling to a Scion FR-S should look like.
 Inside, the horizontal theme of the latest Lexus vehicles is in place, with the same adventurous idea and some of the same foibles, like the Remote Touch control pad and some off-center, oddly stacked components.

-The RC comes with a choice between the RC 350 six-cylinder coupe and the much hotter, V-8-powered RC F, but there are shades of grey between those black-and-white opposites.
-The 306-horsepower six is a powerful base engine, with mostly good grunting noises (it's a V-6, not an in-line six, after all).
-Coupled to an eight-speed automatic, a whole host of adaptive controls for transmission, throttle, and steering, it's a nicely balanced luxury coupe with few rough edges to its performance contours.
+Grunting noises from the 306-hp V-6 in the RC 350 are mostly good—it's a vee, not an inline, after all.
+Coupled to an 8-speed automatic, a whole host of adaptive controls for transmission, throttle, and steering, it's a nicely balanced luxury coupe with few rough edges to its performance contours.
 Add in an F Sport package, and the adaptive controls get more aggressive tuning, the ride quality firms up well within the margins of tolerability, and the whole driving experience elevates itself into a Germanic ballpark Lexus only has really played in with the bigger GS F Sport.
 We're not convinced by the variable-ratio and rear-steering add-ons, but the adaptive dampers?
 Sold.

-The RC-F shares the eight-speed automatic and paddle shifters with other RCs, and has Econ, Normal, Sport and Sport+.
-In manual mode, it holds gears even at redline in second through eighth gears, and cuts shift times even more.
-Bigger differences are made by Michelin Pilot Super Sport tires, a standard Torsen limited-slip differential, and reprogrammed stability control with a track-god all-off mode.
-There's also an optional torque-vectoring differential that lets electric motors determine how power shifts side to side in 8/10ths-and-beyond driving maneuvers: it's trick, but maybe not better than the Torsen diff.
-With its firmed-up bushings and roll bars and bigger Brembo brakes, the RC F punches into a happy, composed demeanor on the track--not yet the equal of an M4, but finally in the conversation.
+Like other RCs, the the RC F has an 8-speed automatic with paddle shifters and Eco, Normal, Sport, and Sport+ modes.
+In manual mode, it will cut shift times and hold gears even at redline.
+Setting it apart from lesser RCs are Michelin Pilot Super Sport tires, a Torsen limited-slip differential, and reprogrammed stability control that can be turned off at the track.
+An optional torque-vectoring differential lets electric motors determine how power shifts side to side in at-the-limit maneuvers: it's impressive, but might not be any better than the standard Torsen.
+With its firmed-up bushings and roll bars and bigger Brembo brakes, the RC F punches into a happy, composed demeanor on the track.
+It hasn't yet equaled the M4, but it can be discussed in the same breath.

-For true Lexus fans, the RC's interior is fitted to a good standard.
+The RC's interior is fitted to a good standard.
 It's a spacious car for two passengers, and the array of front-seat choices in different models is uniformly great.
 In F Sports and RC Fs, the seats get almost anthropomorphic stitching that mimics human muscles.
 More important, the seats are wide and supple enough to support a really wide range of body types.
-The back seats barely qualify as 2+2; the trunk can be accessed by folding them down, unless you're in an RC F.
+Don't think of the back seats as anything else than a beautifully upholstered parcel shelf; folding them down provides access to the trunk in all models except the RC F.

 The RC comes with eight standard airbags and stability control.
 A rearview camera is standard on most models.
 The stability control can be dialed down for more entertaining driving.
 And the RC offers a forward-collision warning system that's connected with available adaptive cruise control.
 The same sensors alert on an impending collision; at low speeds, RCs equipped with the system will apply their own brakes in an effort to avoid the accident entirely.

-Other features on the base $43,175 RC include automatic climate control; LED headlamps and taillamps; USB ports, Bluetooth audio streaming; and satellite radio.
-Major options include 19-inch wheels on summer tires; heated and ventilated front seats; park assist; a sunroof; navigation; power tilt/telescope steering wheel; a 17-speaker Mark Levinson audio system with Harman's Clari-Fi sound-restoring coding; and leather upholstery (a synthetic, leather-like material is standard).
+Prices for the RC start in the low $40,000s for an RC 200t and rise to the mid-$60,000s for an RC F. Standard features include leatherette seating; automatic climate control; LED headlamps and taillights; USB ports; Bluetooth audio streaming; and satellite radio.
+Major options include 19-inch wheels on summer tires; heated and ventilated front seats; park assist; a sunroof; navigation; power tilt/telescope steering wheel; a 17-speaker Mark Levinson audio system; and leather upholstery.

 For about $5,000, the F Sport package bundles 19-inch wheels and tires; the adaptive suspension; sport suspension, seats, and stability control; digital gauges; and on rear-drive F Sports, variable gear-ratio and rear-wheel steering.